 In AMFP, you can't open any door that you're not supposed to go through.
 This, to me, felt lazy.
 You can't pick up any objects that aren't directly related to your task.
 Another lazy mistake.
-Your lamp lasts forever, you have no idea what state the protagonist is in mentally, and there is no indicator of fear other than occasional blurry vision.
-You're lead by the nose through puzzles, which are just about as difficult, but the fact that you are indeed being lead around like a sheep is a major disappointment for me.
+Your lamp lasts forever, you have no idea what state the protagonist is in mentally, and there is no indicator of fear other than occasional blurry vision or hallucination.
+You're lead by the nose through puzzles, which just aren't difficult.

 It is what it is... but don't call it something else.

 Tomb Raider was an exceptional game that I adore.
 Through very cinematic cut scenes and quicktime events, you're lead through this gruesome journey with Lara and you watch her develop as a character.